vmwarelab/cci/Opencart/README.md

 ## Prerequisites

 1. vSphere with Tanzu vCenter 7 U3i or higher with an enabled Workload management Cluster ( Supervisor)
-2. vSphere+ Subscription where the Developer Experience is Enabled which in turn, sets up all the Cloud Consumption Interface building blocks.
+2. vSphere+ Subscription where the Developer Experience is Enabled which in turn, sets up all the Cloud Consumption Interface building blocks
+   Such as ( Projects, Project Role Bindings, Regions, Regionbindings, Supervisor Namesapce Class, Supervisor Namespace Class Config, Supervisor Namespace Class bindings )
 3. Access to Aria Automation SaaS .
 4. Generated CCI API Token with the minimum required CSP Service roles
 5. Download and configure both the Kubectl vSphere plug-in and the Kubectl CCI Plug-in on Linux, Mac or Windows where your planning to execute